 Clear communication is equally vital.
 Customers crave transparency and simplicity in their interactions with financial service providers.
 From explaining complex terms and conditions in plain language to ensuring customers are aware of policy changes, clear communication not only fosters trust but also reduces the likelihood of churn.

-But how can financial institutions deliver personalized and clear communication at scale and in real-time?
-This is where the power of personalized content comes into play.
+But how can financial institutions deliver personalised and clear communication at scale and in real-time?
+This is where the power of personalised content comes into play.
 Tailoring messages, offers and experiences to address specific pain points can significantly boost customer satisfaction and enhance their overall experience.

-As McKinsey found, personalization directly influences buying behavior across the customer lifecycle, from prompting them to make that first purchase to driving repeat engagement and loyalty over time.
+As McKinsey found, personalisation directly influences buying behavior across the customer lifecycle, from prompting them to make that first purchase to driving repeat engagement and loyalty over time.
 The study reported that:

-- 76% of consumers are more likely to consider purchasing from brands that personalize.
+- 76% of consumers are more likely to consider purchasing from brands that personalise.

-- 78% are more likely to make repeat purchases from brands that personalize.
+- 78% are more likely to make repeat purchases from brands that personalise.

-- 78% are more likely to refer friends and family to companies that personalize.
+- 78% are more likely to refer friends and family to companies that personalise.

 So, how do you put that into action?
-Keep on reading to see how forward-thinking businesses have revolutionized their churn-prevention efforts.
+Keep on reading to see how forward-thinking businesses have revolutionised their churn-prevention efforts.

 Clear Communications in Action

-We’ve emphasized how clear and personalized communication with your customers can greatly impact churn, but what does that actually look like?
+We’ve emphasised how clear and personalised communication with your customers can greatly impact churn, but what does that actually look like?